-New drugs that significantly reduce the spread of HIV and Hepatitis C (HCV) represent a milestone for the health sector but these drugs also present new challenges and a new climate for organisations to work within.
+In recent years, new drugs have emerged that significantly reduce the spread of HIV and Hepatitis C (HCV), representing an incredible milestone for the health sector and affected communities.
+Simultaneously, these drugs also present a new climate and relative new challenges for the HIV and HCV sectors.

 The Centre for Social Impact UNSW has partnered with the Burnet Institute, Macquarie University, Monash University and Southern Cross University to present Networks in Flux; a study examining the network of organisations responding to the recently advanced treatment of HIV and HCV in Victoria over four years (from 2018 to 2021).

 Funded by the Australian Research Council (ARC), the research project uses social network analysis to pinpoint where, why and how inter-organisational relationships in the HIV and HCV sector adapt or resist during times of systems change and increased complexity.